Fast detection of specific fragments against a set of sequences: Computing occurrences of target-specific factors: the T -specific table

 \section{Computing occurrences of target-specific factors: the {\it T}-specific table}

+In this section, we consider that $R$ and $T$ are just words.
 The goal of the section is to design an algorithm that computes all the occurrences of $T$-specific words in $T$.
 To do so, we define the $T$-specific table associated with the pair $R,T$ of words of the problem.

 A letter of $T$ at position $k$ is denoted by $T[k]$ and $T[i\dd j]$ denotes the factor $T[i]T[i+1]\cdots T[j]$ of $T$.
 Then, the {\it T}-specific table $\mathit{Ts}$ is defined, for $i=0,\dots,|T|-1$, by